Hospitality Placements in China

-We charge a £195 registration fee to ensure your commitment to the programme.
+We charge a £200 Acceptance Fee to ensure your commitment to the programme and a Placement Fee of £1,600.
 This is 100% refundable if we can’t arrange a suitable placement.

 For our China hospitality programme Placement Year International arranges and pays for pre-departure support, airport meetings and transfers, orientation and cultural briefings, support and advice throughout your stay and 24-7 emergency help.